janaagaard75/FilmFilter/website/README.md

 ## To Do

+* Make the XS layout work together with SM+.
 * Movies sometimes shuffle around when being selected.
 Maybe they should also be sorted by name.
 * Add a reset button?
 * Make it easy to select a group of cinemas.
-* Remember selected cinemas?
+* Remember selected cinemas.
-* Make a list of favorite cinemas?
 * Better presentation of showings.
 * Better presentation of dates.
 Use a calendar grid?
 * Automatically close movie collapsible when selecting a movie?